Fair Policy Targeting: Empirical Application and Numerical Study

 We consider \textit{linear} decision rules, given their large use in economics \citep{manski1975maximum}\footnote{This is estimated solving Equation \eqref{eqn:opt1} with a small slackness parameter of order $10^{-6}$.
 The reader may refer to Appendix \ref{sec:a24} for details. }

 We allow covariates $x$ to be either (1) the years to graduation, years of entrepreneurship, the region of the start-up, the major, the school rank, or (2) the score assigned to the candidate by the interviewer and the school rank.
 We refer to these two cases respectively as \textit{Case 1} and \textit{Case 2}.
-We consider in-sample capacity constraints imposed on the function class with at most 150 individuals selected for the treatment.\footnote{The validity of the in-sample capacity constraints follows from a uniform concentration argument of the capacity constraint around its expectation.
-Formally, we can bound $\mathbb{E}\Big[\sup_{\pi \in \Pi}\Big|\frac{1}{n} \sum_{i=1}^n \pi(X_i) -\mathbb{E}[\pi(X_i)]\Big|\Big]$ using the Dudley's entropy integral bound \citep{wainwright2019high}, that guarantees that the estimated policy controls with high probability the percentage of treated individuals by $150/335$ up to a small tolerance of order $\sqrt{v/n}$.
-We can then show using the bounded difference inequality that $\sup_{\pi \in \Pi}\Big|\frac{1}{n} \sum_{i=1}^n \pi(X_i) -\mathbb{E}[\pi(X_i)]\Big|$ concentrates at rate $1/\sqrt{n}$ around its expectation with high probability. }
+We consider in-sample capacity constraints imposed on the function class with at most 150 individuals selected for the treatment.\footnote{The validity of the in-sample capacity constraints follows from a uniform concentration argument of the capacity constraint around its expectation. }

 We compare the proposed methodology to the method that maximizes the empirical welfare with the double robust score \citep{athey2017efficient}.
 We consider three nested function classes for the welfare maximization method.
 The first does not impose any restriction except for the functional form in Equation \eqref{eqn:functional_form}.
 The second, imposes that $\beta_1 = 0$.
 The third class imposes that $\beta_1 = 0$ \textit{and} that the average effect of the policy on females is at least as large as the one on males.
 The function classes are